 How Do Peer Relays Work?

-The architecture of Tailscale Peer Relays integrates seamlessly with Tailscale’s existing connectivity model.
+The architecture of Tailscale Peer Relays slots into Tailscale’s existing connectivity model.
 When a device attempts to establish a connection, Tailscale evaluates the network path according to the following priority:

 Configuration Requirements